fletcherthecomputerwiz/Upright-Data-Analytics-Cohort-2025/README.md

 Welcome to the official GitHub repository for the 2025 Data Science cohort!

 ## 📁 Repository Structure
-- `assignments/` – Weekly assignments
+- `assignments/` – Workshop assignments
 - `datasets/` – Public datasets used during lessons
-- `notebooks/` – Sample code, Jupyter notebooks, and demonstrations
+- `exercises/` – Sample code, Jupyter notebooks, and demonstrations
 - `projects/` – Student final projects

 ## 📋 How to Use This Repository